Home » Recipes » Bread Recipes » Olive Tomato Whole Wheat Focaccia

 Olive Tomato Whole Wheat Focaccia

-You’ll love this easy recipe for Olive Tomato Whole Wheat Focaccia – a whole wheat Italian bread studded with oil-cured olives, sun-dried tomatoes, and fresh rosemary.
-Serve this with your next spaghetti dinner and get rave reviews from your family!
+You’ll love this easy recipe for Olive Tomato Whole Wheat Focaccia.
+It’s a whole wheat Italian bread studded with Kalamata olives, sun-dried tomatoes, and fresh rosemary.

 Homemade bread is one of my favorite things to make.
 The process of bread baking is probably the kitchen activity that I enjoy most of all.
 Proofing the yeast, kneading the dough, watching the rising, and, of course, the heavenly smell of the bread itself baking.
 It’s one of those simple things that just makes me happy.

-Several years ago, I belonged to a blogging group called TwelveLoaves.
+Years ago, I belonged to a blogging group called TwelveLoaves.
 The group set a monthly theme, and each member baked something accordingly.
-When the theme of “olives” was announced for one month, my thinking immediately turned toward Italian.
+When the theme of “olives” was announced for one month, my thinking immediately turned toward Italian breads.

 One of my favorite Italian breads is focaccia.
 Focaccia is a flat oven-baked bread similar to thick pizza dough.
 In its simplest form, it’s topped only with oil and salt.
 Other versions are topped with herbs, and there are even sweet versions that incorporate dried fruits.